Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL mass fraction compared with cluster properties

 In Fig.~\ref{fig:ICLmassfrac}, we also explore how the contribution from the ICL varies depending on the dynamical state of the clusters.
 Here, the cluster dynamical state is defined based on the 3D offset between the BCG and the gas centre of mass.
-Clusters are disturbed when the offset is larger than $0.4 \times \text{R}_{200}$, and relaxed when the offset is $<0.01$ R$_{200}$ \citep{Aldas_2023}.
-We find no clear correlation between cluster relaxation and ICL mass fraction.
-Our lack of correlation could be a result of our definition of ICL mass fraction being dependent solely on the stellar component of the BCG+ICL.
+Clusters are disturbed when the offset is larger than $0.4 \times \text{R}_{200}$, relaxed when the offset is {\mbox{$<0.1$ R$_{200}$}}, {and in an intermediate state when the offset is between \mbox{$0.4 \times \text{R}_{200}$} and \mbox{$0.1$ R$_{200}$}} \citep{Aldas_2023}.
+We find no clear correlation between cluster relaxation and the ICL mass fraction.
+Our lack of correlation could be a result of our definition of ICL mass fraction as being dependent solely on the stellar component of the BCG+ICL, with no input from factors such as \mbox{$r_{200}$} or the velocity dispersion.

 There are varying definitions of the dynamical state in the literature.
-Other examples include average subhalo mass fraction \citep[e.g.][]{Jiang_2017,Cui_2018}, how well a halo obeys the virial ratio \citep[e.g.][]{Shaw_2006,Haggar_2024}, the mass difference between the BCG and the second most massive galaxy \citep[e.g.][]{Raouf_2019}, and others.
+Other examples include average sub-halo mass fraction \citep[e.g.][]{Jiang_2017,Cui_2018}, how well a halo obeys the virial ratio \citep[e.g.][]{Shaw_2006,Haggar_2024}, the mass difference between the BCG and the second most massive galaxy \citep[e.g.][]{Raouf_2019}, and other aspects.
 This is significant as different methods may measure different types of cluster dynamical states \citep{Haggar_2024}.
 Notably, our method is dependent on the gas and dark matter components of the cluster and independent of the stellar component that makes up the ICL.
-Our ICL selection is also dependent on the BCG stellar structure and independent of our definition of dynamical state.
+Our ICL definition is also dependent on the BCG stellar structure and independent of our definition of dynamical state.
 Relaxation criteria that consider the stellar component of a cluster may be more likely to show a correlation either way.

+Figure~\ref{fig:conc} plots the ICL fraction against cluster concentration.
+Halo concentration in TNG100 is defined as $c=R\textsubscript{200c}/R\textsubscript{s}$, where $R\textsubscript{s}$ is computed by fitting an Navarro-Frenk-White profile to the dark matter density profile \citep{Anbajagane_2021}. \citet{contini2023a} found that more concentrated halos have a higher ICL fraction, suggesting that more dynamically evolved halos tend to have a higher proportion of ICL than less concentrated counterparts.
+More highly concentrated halos have stronger tidal forces and massive satellites experience faster dynamical friction, leading to more stellar stripping.
+In contrast, we find a weak decline in ICL fraction towards a higher concentration.